SansPapyrus683/aaargh/README.md

 # AAARGH
 ### Adequate And Anxiety-Reducing, General HELPME

+made for stress testing programs for when you can't find that goddamned test case which WAs your program

 ## docs

 the others aren't here, it's just me, KS writing this